Infertility in Women

 - If the egg is fertilized (conception), it moves down the fallopian tubes to the uterus.

-- It implants itself into the wall of the uterus.
-It then begins its 40 weeks of fetal growth.
+- It implants itself into the wall of the uterus and begins its 40 weeks of fetal growth.

 Most cases of infertility are due to problems with ovulation or problems with fallopian tubes.

 |Female Reproductive Organs|